 Seeking Bilingual Volunteers to provide companionship, socialization, memory support and/or supportive presence to hospice patients at the end of life by providing friendly non-medical visits.
 Volunteers are restricted from personal visits right now during the COVID-19 crisis, so this isn't the best time to volunteer, however, it MAY be exactly the right time to apply, and receive volunteer training safely so that when restrictions are lifted, you are ready!

 Apex Hospice and Palliative Care serves 14 counties in the Chicagoland area.
 Volunteers serve close to home at hours convenient to you.
 We never ask for more than you can give.
 Training is provided free of charge.
+Must be 18+years.

+If you have a willingness to learn and a compassionate heart, we want to talk to you!
 One caring heart is all it takes to make a difference.
 Volunteering is good for your community, good for your career and good for your personal well being.
 Join us as we bring quality of life to those at the end of life.

 Our team of hospice experts is committed to providing care for those at end of life, their families and our hospice team members through the practice of Standards of Excellence.
 Apex promotes dignity, respect, choice and voice as our priority to each individual.
 Our team works collaboratively with community health professionals you have chosen for a responsive and positive experience.
 We are with you every step of the way.
 We believe in Excellence, Respect, Accountability, Innovation and Priority.
 Apex Hospice and Palliative Care: Your Life...Your Choice...Your Care...Our Priority